Qiskit/documentation/README.md

 4. On some operating systems, the downloaded zip file will be auto-expanded rather than staying a zip file.
 If this happens, compress it back to a zip file.
 On macOS, secondary-click on the folder in Finder and use the "Compress" option.
 5. Rename the downloaded zip file with its minor-version number.
 For example, for the release `0.45.2`, rename `html_docs.zip` to `0.45.zip`.
 For release candidates (rc), use a value like `2.3-rc.zip`.
 6. Upload the renamed zip file to https://ibm.ent.box.com/folder/246867452622.
 If this is a patch release, this step will overwrite the prior file; if it's the `rc1` release or a new minor version like `2.3.0`, it will be a new file.
-7. Proceed with the final steps for the type of release.
+7. Proceed with the final steps for the type of release (patch, rc1, or major/minor; see the relevant section below).

 ### Final steps for patch releases